unfoldedcircle/integration-home-assistant/README.md

 ### Environment Variables

-The following additional environment variables exist to configure additional behaviour:
+The following environment variables exist in addition to the configuration file:

 | Variable                     | Values               | Description                                                                                                 |
 |------------------------------|----------------------|-------------------------------------------------------------------------------------------------------------|